-The Computer Science department supports four programs of study:
+The Computer Science department supports these programs of study:

 Computer science is the study of computation.
 The computation we study is rarely arithmetic, though - often the computation is more symbolic.
 We might ask about how to compute a good move in chess.
 Or we might ask how to draw a picture of a three-dimensional scene.
 As computer scientists, we look for models of computation.
 And we ask what we can – or cannot – do with these models.